Honors & Awards

 Bootle only visited Nebraska, but had numerous offers including Illinois, Temple and UCF.

 Dicpario was born on Sept.
 17, 1997, and is the son of Dwight and Caliope Bootle.
-A business administration major who made the Nebraska Scholar-Athlete Honor Roll in his first semester, he also earned spots on the Brook Berringer Citizenship Team and Tom Osborne Citizenship Team in 2018.
-He has volunteered his time with Uplifting Athletes, Husker Heroes and hospital visits.
+A management major, Bootle was a member of the Nebraska Scholar-Athlete Honor Roll in the fall of 2016.
+Bootle earned a spot on the Brook Berringer Citizenship Team and the Tom Osborne Citizenship Team in 2018.
+He has volunteered his time with the Nebraska Football Road Race, Husker Heroes and local hospital visits.